3lpsy/SharpGPOAbuse/README.md

 Modify line `36` to define the attack type. e.g. `StartupScript.NewStartupScript(ScriptName, ScriptContent, DomainName, DomainController, GPOName, DistinguishedName, "User");`

-Modify the `const` strings (line `11` and onwards) to define the necessary options for the chosen attack type.
+Modify the strings (line `11` and onwards) to define the necessary options for the chosen attack type.

 ## Attacks Types ##
 Currently SharpGPOAbuse supports the following options: